 Yellow: Gluten could be the culprit.
 But it could also be something like celiac disease or another malabsorption disorder that leaves behind excess fat.

 Red: You’ve been eating a lot of beets, tomato juice, cranberries, or foods with added red coloring.

 Black: Maybe you ate black licorice or took iron supplements.
 Pepto Bismol may also darken your feces temporarily since it contains bismuth subsalicylate.

 Important!
-If your stools are black or red (and you don’t think it’s food related) you should speak to your doctor since this could indicate bleeding in your GI tract.
+If your stools are black or red (and you don’t think it’s food-related) you should speak to your doctor since this could indicate bleeding in your GI tract.

-6. Pee may change, too
+6. Your pee may change, too

 As you take in more fluids and plant foods that are high in water, you’re likely to urinate more often.

-So, rather than use your cleanse as a vacation from poor eating habits, use it as a starting point to add more whole plant foods, fiber, water, and phytochemicals forever.
-That way you’ll continue to reap the benefits of weight control, health, and more energy.
+So, rather than use your cleanse as a vacation from poor eating habits, use it as a starting point to add more whole plant foods, fiber, water, and phytochemicals permanently.
+That way, you’ll continue to reap the benefits of weight control, health, and more energy.